 Department Of Veteran Affairs Hospital is an addiction treatment center located at 4500 South Lancaster Road in the 75216 zip code in Dallas, TX.

 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veteran Affairs Hospital provides buprenorphine maintenance, methadone detox and naltrexone administration.
-Some of the treatment approaches used by Department Of Veteran Affairs Hospital include brief intervention, counseling for substance abuse and 12 step rehabilitation.
-Department Of Veteran Affairs Hospital also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and residential heroin detoxification.
-Department Of Veteran Affairs Hospital provides residential heroin detox, outpatient heroin services and hospital inpatient alcohol/heroin treatment.
-It also provides inpatient heroin detox, inpatient dual diagnosis treatment and residential heroin abuse treatment.
-Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.
+Department Of Veteran Affairs Hospital provides relapse prevention from naltrexone, buprenorphine detox and buprenorphine maintenance.
+Some of the treatment approaches used by Department Of Veteran Affairs Hospital include matrix model, dialectical behavior therapy and substance use counseling approach.
+Department Of Veteran Affairs Hospital also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detox and in-patient methamphetamines detoxification.
+Department Of Veteran Affairs Hospital provides short term inpatient heroin rehab, intensive outpatient heroin treatment services and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides transitional and sober living, residential heroin abuse treatment and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.